ll-nick/leadr/README.md

 ## 💪 Features

-- **Customizable Shortcuts**: Define your own key sequences to set your prompt.
+- **Customizable Mappings**: Define your own key sequences to set your prompt.
 - **Insert or Execute**: Immediately execute `git status` or just insert `git commit -m ""` ready for you to fill in.
 - **Prepend/Append**: Forgot `sudo`?
 Just prepend it to the your prompt and keep typing.
 - **Surround**: Wrap your current command in quotes or use `$(command substitution)` in the blink of an eye.
 - **Cursor Positioning**: Automatically place your cursor at the right position after inserting or replacing commands.
 - **Evaluate pre-insert**: Need the current date in your file name?
 Evaluate a command, then insert it.
-- **Keybinding Overlay**: In case they slipped your mind, see available shortcuts in a fancy looking overlay.
+- **Keybinding Overlay**: In case they slipped your mind, see available mappings in a fancy looking overlay.

 ## 🎮 Usage

-After installing `leadr`, you can start using it by pressing the `leadr` keybinding followed by a shortcut.
+After installing `leadr`, you can start using it by pressing the `leadr` keybinding followed by a key sequence.

 With the default config, you can e.g. execute `git status` by pressing `<Ctrl-g>` followed by `gs`.
 Similarly, you can pre-populate `git commit -m ""` by pressing `<Ctrl-g>` followed by `gc`.